xremix/Azure-DevOps-Create-Branch/README.md

 - The script only lists work items assigned to the current Azure AD user and in a non-completed state.
 - Branch names are truncated to 100 characters for compatibility.
 - If you have uncommitted changes, the script will stash them before switching branches and pop them after checkout.
+- If the branch already exists, you can choose to switch to it or create a new branch with "-2" appended (e.g., `feature/123-title-2`).
 - You can set `$AlwaysCreateBranch = $true` in the script to always create a new branch, even if it already exists.

 ## macOS Pro Tip